cloudquery/cloudquery/plugins/destination/snowflake/README.md

 ## Underlying library

-We use the official [github.com/snowflakedb/gosnowflake](https://github.com/snowflakedb/gosnowflake) library to communicate with the database
+We use the official [github.com/snowflakedb/gosnowflake](https://github.com/snowflakedb/gosnowflake) package for database connection.